Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

 will show all the different options and the corresponding default values for batch running simulations.

+## Contributing
+Everyone is welcome to contribute to our Rewards Sharing Simulation Engine!

+For changes in the code, please fork the repo first, commit your changes and then issue a pull request with your commits.
+For reporting a bug or other issue, please head over to our [Issues](https://github.com/Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/issues) page, and also feel free to engage in our [Disccussions](https://github.com/Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/discussions) by starting a new thread or responding to existing ones.

 ## License
 This project is licensed under the terms and conditions of the Apache 2.0 [license](LICENSE).
 Contributions are welcome and will be covered by the same license.